johnno1962/injectionforxcode/README.md

 This source code is provided on github on the understanding it will not be redistributed.
 License is granted to use this software during development for any purpose for two weeks (it should never be included in a released application!)
-After two weeks you will be prompted to make a donation $10 (or $25 in a commercial environment) as suggested by code included in the software.
+After two weeks you will be invited to make a donation $10 (or $25 in a commercial environment) as suggested by code included in the software.

 If you find (m)any issues in the code, get in contact using the email: support (at) injectionforxcode.com